Amsterdam Guide - Basic Amsterdam City Guide And Tourist Attractions

 Getting Around

-This Amsterdam guide advises you to do like the Dutch and hire a bike.
+This Amsterdam guide advises you to do like the Dutch and rent a bike.
 It costs around 10 euros a day with discounts for extensions, e.g. at MacBike at the Central Station.
 The city centre (where all the sights are) is small and you'll get around quickly.
 It's the authentic Amsterdam experience!

 When To Go